MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v4.md

 **`WebConfigParameters`** - **Generate web.config parameters for Python, Node.js, Go and Java apps**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 A standard `Web.config` will be generated and deployed to Azure App Service if the application does not have one.
 The values in `web.config` can be edited and vary based on the application framework.
-For example, for `node.js` applications, `web.config` will have startup file and iis_node module values.
+For example, for `node.js` applications, `web.config` will have a Startup file and iis_node module values.
 This edit feature is only for the generated `web.config`.
 Learn more about [Azure App Service Deployment](https://go.microsoft.com/fwlink/?linkid=843471).
 <!-- :::editable-content-end::: -->
 <br>